tomaszkacprzak/tomaszkacprzak.github.io/index.md

 - I developed first forward-modelling, simulations-based approach to measuring redshifts of galaxy samples from wide-band photometry alone ([JCAP 2017, 08, 035](https://iopscience.iop.org/article/10.1088/1475-7516/2017/08/035), with Joerg Herbel), which uses Approximate Bayesian Computation and utilizes high-performance computing platforms.

  - I led the team at the ETH Zurich that applied the simulations-based inference methodology to the Dark Energy Survey Year 1 cosmology.
-I led the team that performed the first simulation-based joint measurement of cosmological lensing shear power spectra and the redshift distributions of the galaxy samples.
-This method used massive Monte Carlo Contol Loop simulations, inspired by the approaches in particle physics.
+We performed first simulation-based joint measurement of cosmological lensing shear power spectra and the redshift distributions of the galaxy samples.
+This method used massive Monte Carlo Contol Loop simulations, inspired by the approaches in particle physics ([Phys.
+Rev. D 2020, 101, 082003](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.101.082003)).

 # Teaching